meilisearch/integration-guides/guides/cypress.md

 ```
 error cypress@7.4.0: The engine "node" is incompatible with this module.
 Expected version ">=12.0.0".
 Got "10.22.1"
 ```
 It means that you are probably using node version `10`.
-Please upgrade as [node 10 not maintained anymore](https://endoflife.date/nodejs).
+Please upgrade to at least `v12` as [node 10 not maintained anymore](https://endoflife.date/nodejs).

 ## Setup cypress